pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/07-ambiguity-without-exit.md

 It is imposed.

 Intent is fixed categorically rather than inferred probabilistically.
 This transition does not reflect increased evidence but reduced tolerance.
-Certainty—however hostile—becomes cheaper than continued ambiguity.
+Certainty, however hostile, becomes cheaper than continued ambiguity.

 Persecutory paranoia is not investigative.